tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_headless_cms.md

 <a class="noCrossRef" href="https://headlesscms.org/"><img src="images/headlesscms.png"/></a>

 Headless CMSs often combine both the authoring and the hosting/deployment in the same tool.
 Updates you make are built automatically on the platform.
 But unlike WordPress, the solution does not involve storing your doc content in a database and dynamically retrieving that content from the database when readers visit your page.
-Many times you can store your content on GitHub, and the headless CMS will read/pull it in a seamless way.
+Many times you can store your content on GitHub, and the headless CMS will read/pull it in seamlessly.
 (The platform probably will contain a database of some kind for your profile and other CMS features, but your content is not stored and retrieved there.)

 ## Forestry.io {#forestry}

-[Forestry.io](https://forestry.io/) is similar to CloudCannon in that it offers online hosting for Jekyll projects, but it also provides hosting for [Hugo](https://gohugo.io/) and for Git.
+[Forestry.io](https://forestry.io/) is similar to CloudCannon in that it offers online hosting for Jekyll projects, but it also provides hosting for [Hugo](https://gohugo.io/) and Git.
 Forestry's emphasis is on providing an online CMS interface for static site generators.
 The CMS interface gives you a WordPress-like GUI for seeing and managing your content.

 <a href="https://forestry.io/" class="noExtIcon"><img src="images/forestryio.png" /></a>

 The idea behind the CMS interface is that most static site generators ostracize less technical users by forcing them into the code.
 (For example, when I write a post in Jekyll, usually others who look over my shoulder think I'm actually programming, even though I'm just writing posts in Markdown.)
-The CMS removes this by making the experience much more user friendly to non-technical people while also still leveraging the openness and flexibility of the static site generator platform.
+The CMS removes this by making the experience much more user-friendly to non-technical people while also still leveraging the openness and flexibility of the static site generator platform.

 [CloudCannon](pubapis_hosting_and_deployment.html#cloudcannon) could also be considered a headless CMS, but I chose to categorize it in the hosting and deployment solutions because it has less of an emphasis on authoring in its GUI.
 Forestry.io (unlike CloudCannon) also offers an on-premise enterprise installation so you can host and manage the entire platform behind your company's firewall.